tomasjames/Global-Map/README.md

 Through testing it was found that mapbox.js did not run well on any version of Internet Explorer.
 It ran a somewhat better experience under Firefox though lag was present when loading interactive layers.
-WebKit browsers (Google Chrome, Safari, Opera etc) handled this application the best.
+WebKit browsers (Google Chrome, Safari, Opera etc) handled this application in the most consistent manner.

 All browsers tested ran the LeafletJS map with only small problems in Firefox (namely a slight lag if the countriesSmall.js file is fairly large).
 Internet Explorer 7 through 9 blocked the JavaScript content under an ActiveX warning.
 Dismissing this